 Now, just because SH1 is open again, doesn’t mean you shouldn’t consider the alternative route, especially if you have a bit more time on your hands.
 Whilst SH1 is much quicker (4.5 hours vs 6 hours), the alternative route is pretty spectacular, especially if you have already spent a lot of time driving on the coastal roads of New Zealand.

-We wanted to make sure you knew all your options when deciding on the best route from Christchurch to Picton, so, without further ado, here is a guide to exploring the alternative route from Picton to Christchurch.
+We wanted to make sure you knew all your options when deciding on the best route from Christchurch to Picton, so, grab a car rental in Christchurch because without further ado, here is a guide to exploring the alternative route from Picton to Christchurch.

 EXPLORING THE ALTERNATIVE ROUTE

 At the time, it was seen as a bit of a pain to have to take the alternative route.
 SH1 is a pretty stunning drive and some of the destinations on the route are well worth a visit.
 However, there is a lot to be excited about on the alternative route.
 The inland highway is absolutely packed full of great places to stop off and our friends over at the Department of Conservation (DOC) have not only pulled together a super handy map that shows you all of the best stop off points, but they’ve also sent Kenneth off to explore the alternative route and you can check out his video exploits below: